Geometric flows with rough initial data: Introduction

 \section{Introduction}

 In this paper we prove the existence of solutions of geometric flows with non-smooth initial data.
-More precisely, we consider the graphical Willmore and mean curvature flow, the Ricci-DeTurck flow on $\R^n$ and the harmonic map flow for maps from $\R^n$ into a compact target manifold.
+More precisely, we consider the graphical Willmore, surface diffusion and mean curvature flow, the Ricci-DeTurck flow on $\R^n$ and the harmonic map flow for maps from $\R^n$ into a compact target manifold.

-The initial data we are interested in are Lipschitz functions for the mean curvature and Willmore flow, and $L^\infty$ metrics (respectively maps) for the Ricci-DeTurck and harmonic map flow.
+The initial data we are interested in are Lipschitz functions for the mean curvature, surface diffusion and Willmore flow, and $L^\infty$ metrics (respectively maps) for the Ricci-DeTurck and harmonic map flow.
 Here and in the rest of the paper we say that a function $f$ is Lipschitz if it belongs to the homogeneous Lipschitz space $C^{0,1}(\R^n)$ with norm $||f||_{C^{0,1}(\R^n)}=||\nabla f||_{L^\infty(\R^n)}$.
 We construct the solutions of the flows via a fixed point argument and therefore we require the initial data to be small in the corresponding spaces.

+Crucial in our construction are scale invariant norms based on space-time cylinders, similar to the Carleson weight characterization of $BMO$ (see \cite{stein93, koch01}).
+This point of view has been introduced by the first author and Tataru \cite{koch01} in the context of the Navier-Stokes equations.
+Here we approach quasilinear equations and we obtain new and possibly optimal results in terms of the regularity of the initial data and the regularity of the solution.
+Moreover our method to construct the solutions allows a uniform and efficient treatment of the five geometric evolution equations.

-Our method to construct the solutions for these geometric flows relies on a technique introduced by the first author and Tataru in \cite{koch01}.
-In this paper a fixed point argument was used to obtain the existence of a unique global solution of the Navier-Stokes equation for any initial data which is divergence free and small in $BMO^{-1}$ (the space of distributions which are the divergence of vector fields with $BMO$ components).
-The key idea was to define a function space on which the nonlinearity is contracting and on which the solution of the homogeneous problem is estimated by the $BMO^{-1}$-norm of the initial data in order to successfully perform a fixed-point argument.
-By localizing their construction the authors were also able to show the existence of a unique local solution of the Navier-Stokes equation for any initial data which is divergence free and in $\overline{VMO}^{-1}$.
+In the above mentioned paper \cite{koch01} a fixed point argument was used in order to show the existence of a unique global solution of the Navier-Stokes equations for any initial data which is divergence free and small in $BMO^{-1}$ (the space of distributions which are the divergence of vector fields with $BMO$ components).
+By localizing their construction the authors were also able to show the existence of a unique local solution of the Navier-Stokes equations for any initial data which is divergence free and in $VMO^{-1}$.

 In the case of the harmonic map flow we show how a similar local construction can be used to obtain the existence of a local unique solution for initial maps which are small $L^\infty$-perturbations of uniformly continuous maps.